Juancho1162/Notes/AI/Numeric ML/Kernels in ML.md

 $$
 And we can see that these 2 points are linearly separable:
 ![[l_separability_2.png]]
+When we don't have this linear separability we can choose 2 options:
+- Use/create a model that is able to separate non-linear data.
+This is the example of neural networks.
+- Transform the data in order to make it linearly separable.
+In this approach we can use **the kernel trick**.
+#### The kernel trick

 #### References
+- Author1, Author2, Author3. **Python Machine Learning**.
 - Wikipedia contributors.
-(2024). **Linear separability** Retrieved from https://en.wikipedia.org/wiki/Linear_separability
+(2024). **Linear separability**.
+Retrieved from https://en.wikipedia.org/wiki/Linear_separability
+-  Wikipedia contributors.
+(2024). **Kernel method**.
+Retrieved from https://en.wikipedia.org/wiki/Kernel_method.
 - Private notes corresponding to my university subject called "Aprendizaje Automático II".